 "Home equity indebtedness" may not be deductible as home mortgage interest, but there is an exception when such debt is used to buy, build, or substantially improve the home and the home secures the debt.
-The rules were much more liberal in 2017.
-Under the old rule, the loan interest was deductible up to \$100,000 if the debt was secured by a primary or secondary residence, even if the loan went to buy a personal-use auto.
+Previously, the loan interest was deductible up to \$100,000 if the debt was secured by a primary or secondary residence, even if the loan went to buy a personal-use auto.
 The rules are now much more strict.